JeffreyHartman/vscode-poweron-lsp/README.md

 - Diagnostics (Not implemented yet)
 - Hover information (Not implemented yet)
 - Find References (Not implemented yet)
+- And more?

-I have no plans to implement direct core connection features nor is this project intended to be a full replacement for RepDev.
+This project is not intended to be ever be a full replacement for the stil excellent RepDev.
+There are no plans to implement any core connection features.
 Use [RepDev](https://github.com/jakepoz/RepDev) for that.

 ## Structure